harvardfop/harvardfop.github.io/_posts/1111-11-11-fop-policies-and-procedures.md

 #### Procedure

 - When calling basecamp from a cell or pay phone, the very first words spoken should be either "red light", "yellow light", or "green light", depending on the severity of the situation.
 - The PLB is your last resort, for use when all other means of self-rescue have been exhausted, and only when the situation is grave and imminent.
 Use in loss of life or limb situations.
-Use your judgment.
-Use the PLB only if BOTH of these two conditions are met:
+Use your judgment. **See the flow chart in the Emergency Procedures section to guide PLB use.** In summary, use the PLB only if BOTH of these two conditions are met:
     - It is a "red light" situation AND
     - you are unable to speak verbally with the director by cell phone.
 Use if the follow-up call after texting does not go through.
 - Neither the cell phone nor the PLB should impede the completion of necessary tasks in an emergency.